9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 random numbers.
 But how do we get both an infinite list of random numbers *and* a new `StdGen`?

-The answer lies with the `RandomGen` type class\'s `split` function, which takes one random number generator, and turns it into two generators.
-Splitting a random generator like this is a most unusual thing to be able to do: it\'s obviously tremendously useful in a pure functional setting, but essentially never either necessary or provided by an impure language.
+The answer lies with the `RandomGen` type class's `split` function, which takes one random number generator, and turns it into two generators.
+Splitting a random generator like this is a most unusual thing to be able to do: it's obviously tremendously useful in a pure functional setting, but essentially never either necessary or provided by an impure language.